OrnatDanylo/Teamvoy-test-task/README.md

 * Data json location: /storage/data.json

 * How to run
-- Start project by "rails s" or "rails server"
+- Start project by "rails s" or "rails server" or visit https://teamvoy-test-task.onrender.com/

 - Input rules in the following text areas and press "Save Rules" button